 Kristina (better known by her friends as Kristi), is the heart and soul of Street Paws.
 She is the founder and the foundation.
 Without her passion and love for the displaced animals on the streets, there would be no Street Paws.
 I recently asked her if we might be able to start featuring the volunteers of Street Paws with our followers.
 I told her I wanted to start at the top, with her.
 She relented and proceeded to write an awesome bio for me to share with all of you.
 In it, you will read where her inspiration comes from and how her passion for helping homeless animals began.
 Please read and relish.
 Be thankful there are people out there like Kristi, though most are not as committed, who help the unfortunate souls who find themselves without a warm bed to call their own every night.
 Without a doubt, the world is a better place because of this compassionate individual! ~ Nancy

-“I am married with 3 kids ages 24, 26 and 27.
-I work full time and run Street Paws including feeding 28 cats and we caught all the feral dogs that are left.
+“I am married with 3 grown children.
+I work full time and run Street Paws including feeding 4 cat colonies.

 I have always had a passion for animals since a young age.
 I grew up with many cats and dogs in our family and as soon as I had my own place I adopted my first cats Diamond, Whiskers, Tinker and Baby Kitty.
 When I bought my first house I got my dog Bailey.
 They have all passed on to the Rainbow Bridge and I now have a new family of pets including the famous Rio!